coraltk/pkt/README.md

 # pkt

-stateless firewall with yara like rules in C
+stateless firewall with yara like rules in python